rmrresearch/GhostFragment/docs/source/developer/design/input_driver.rst

 fragment loosely since the outputs could be actual fragments or |n|-mers.
 A more detailed discussion of the ``FragmentedNuclei`` driver is deferred to :ref:`gf_fragmented_nuclei_driver_design`.

+Once we have the fragments, we need to find the overlaps, and in the process we also obtain the weights for the overlaps.

+Next, the fragments and the overlaps are turned into a ``FragmentedSystem`` object (the inputs needed for running a calculation).
+With the final set of sysetms established, the ``InteractionDriver`` pairs each fragment with its corresponding basis set, creating the final set of inputs.